 KBN was organised into its present form 1 November 1999.
 The state guarantee was substituted by a "maintenance obligation".
 Following the conversion KBN’s funding quotas and lending limits were removed and KBN could once more borrow in foreign currency.

 Since 1999, Kommunalbanken has shown solid balance sheet growth, becoming the largest credit provider to local authorities, with a market share of approximately 50 per cent.
-Furthermore, 95 per cent of Norway's municipalities and counties have taken out loans with Kommunalbanken.
+Furthermore, all of Norway's municipalities and counties have taken out loans with Kommunalbanken.
 Under varying framework conditions and changing customer needs, the goal has remained constant: KBN as a long-term partner for local welfare.